 Taiwan is the latest tax jurisdiction to enact such a taxation shift by introducing these place of consumption rules.
 In a press release heralding the legislative change the Taiwan government stated that the reasons for doing so was “in order to respond to international trend and for the government to control tax sources.”

-Another significant change in Taiwan’s VAT law is that it no longer matters where the supplier of a digital service is based as the tax rate is calculated on the location of the consumer.
+This is a significant change in Taiwan’s VAT law.
+It no longer matters where the supplier of a digital service is based as the tax rate is calculated based on the location of the consumer.
 Again, this approach is consistent with recommended OECD guidelines on taxing the digital economy.

 Audit threat and penalties

 As stated in our introduction Taiwan is getting serious as regards taxing the digital economy.
 Taiwan as a tax jurisdiction is active in the regard of inspections and audits, for example the National Taxation Bureau is currently inspecting online business transactions.

 From now on there is a possibility that audits will be extended to suspected non-compliant foreign companies that supply digital services to Taiwan residents.
 Registered companies need to store information relating to sales (i.e. invoices) for a significant period of time.
 This is information that can, by law, be requested by the Taiwan Tax Administration for audit purposes.